matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 # First steps in Pure Data

+This tutorial assumes you are running Pd v0.49 upward on a Raspberry Pi.
+Mac users should change ctrl to the CMD key.

 ## Creating and connecting objects

-Make a new object:
+### Creating an object

 Press **ctrl** and **1** on the computer keyboard, or go to the **put** menu at the top of the window and choose **object**.

 Type the name of the object into the box.

-Type any arguments required.
+Type any arguments required, making sure you include spaces.

-Click outside the object to finish the box, or press **ctrl** and **1** to create another object — this will be connected automatically if your object has an outlet.
+Click outside the object to finish the box.
+Alternatively, press **ctrl** and **1** while the box is still highlighted to create another object — the next object will be connected automatically.

+If there is a problem with the object, the box will appear with a dotted outline.
+There are a few likely reasons for this:

+- there is no object with the name you used (make sure the im library is installed, and that you have spelled it correctly)
+- there are capital letters — almost all object names are lower case
+- there are spaces missing between the object name and arguments

+### Editing an object

+Click on the object to place the text cursor, and type your changes in.
+Click outside the object to close the box.

+Move objects by dragging on them with the mouse (don't click on them first — the software will think that you are trying to edit the text!).
+Move the objects around to make space for your objects on screen — try not to cram them in too tightly!

 ## Basics: connecting a microphone

-Create a microphone object (im.microphone)
+Create a microphone object (`im.microphone`)

-Create a speaker object (im.speaker)
+Create a speaker object (`im.speaker`)

-Join the microphone and speaker with a cable.
+Join the microphone and speaker with a cable: click and drag from the outlet on the bottom of the microphone object, and connect it to the inlet at the top of the microphone object.

 ### Adding an effect